krasimir/cssx/README.md

-# cssx
+# CSSX

-The JSX-ish CSS in the browser
+The JSX-ish CSS